Dance1211/climate-app/README.md

 - [Josh Banister](https://github.com/Dance1211)
 - [Oliver Jim](https://github.com/oliverj95)

-## Description
+## About the App

-This app was completed over a 2 week period in early 2022, as a final group project on the [Northcoders](https://northcoders.com/) software development bootcamp.
+This web app was completed over a 2 week period in early 2022, as a final group project on the [Northcoders](https://northcoders.com/) software development bootcamp.
 The website uses the [Köppen climate classification system](https://en.wikipedia.org/wiki/K%C3%B6ppen_climate_classification) to serve the user with locations that have a similar climate to their input destination.

 The app uses a non-relational database to store information about the climate zones and destinations, along with their corresponding latitude/longitude values.
 External APIs are used to grab relevant pictures, the current weather, and historical weather patterns.

 ### Technology Used

-For this project we decided to use several pieces of tech that were new to the team, embracing technology that is currently highly rated by developers - in addition to the fundamentals that we had been using throughout bootcamp.
+For this project we decided to use several pieces of tech that were new to the team, embracing technology rated highly by developers at the time - in addition to the fundamentals that we had been learning and refining throughout bootcamp.

 - Front End: [Svelte framework](https://svelte.dev/), [Chart.js](https://www.chartjs.org/)
 - Back End: [SvelteKit framework](https://kit.svelte.dev/)